 The eligibility criteria for a veterinary course may differ from region to region.
 However, some qualifying factors are usually common to all parts of the world-

 - High school diploma from a recognized institution with an aggregate grade of at least 50%.

 - You should have studied a combination of Physics, Chemistry, and Biology in your high school to qualify for any veterinary science course entrance exam.

 - You should also have a decent score in the respective entrance exam, as per the guidelines of the university that you are applying to.

 - If you have completed your undergraduate degree in any other field, you can still enroll yourself for a veterinary science undergraduate degree.

-- When it comes to the age limit, the lower age limit for applying to a veterinary science undergraduate program is 17 years and the upper age limit is 27 years.
+- Regarding the age limit, the lower age limit for applying to a veterinary science undergraduate program is 17 years, and the upper age limit is 27 years.
 However, these age limits are subject to change depending on where you pursue the course.

 Different countries have veterinary science courses registered under various universities.
 However, in most places, the typical veterinary doctor degree at the undergraduate level spans anywhere from 3 to 6 years.

 For example, an undergraduate course in veterinary science in the USA and Canada is usually for 4 years.
 On the other hand, most European universities have veterinary science courses that take 6 years to complete.
 The veterinary science courses in Asian countries like China, India, and other parts of South and Southeast Asia are usually for about 5 and a half years.